crispinalan/tikicalendar/README.md

 I have have been going through the calendar code line-by-line removing  class functions that are on the Gtk4.10 depreciation hit list.
 This has  has meant that some features have had to be temporarily removed.

-GTK developers are planning the [Gtk5](https://www.phoronix.com/news/GTK5-Likely-After-GTK-4.12) toolkit discussing making it a Wayland only [release](https://www.phoronix.com/news/GTK5-Might-Drop-X11).
+GTK developers are planning the [Gtk5](https://www.phoronix.com/news/GTK5-Likely-After-GTK-4.12) toolkit discussing making it a Wayland only [release](https://www.phoronix.com/news/GTK5-Might-Drop-X11).Gtk 4.10 has been released and can be downloaded [here](https://download.gnome.org/sources/gtk/).

 ## My Gtk3 to Gtk4 Migration Notes